eellak/gsoc17-Eczar/README.md

 ## Final Report
-You can find visit the **Final Report gist** for the project with more details on the process and design decisions [here](https://gist.github.com/thynem/034ee86ea3da707eb6e46ee230c59aed).
+You can visit the **Final Report gist** for the project with more details on the process and design decisions [here](https://gist.github.com/thynem/034ee86ea3da707eb6e46ee230c59aed).

-You can also take a look at the daily diary, with thoughts on design, feedback from mentor, process screenshots and updates [here](https://github.com/eellak/gsoc17-Eczar/blob/master/GSoC17_Process/ProcessDiary.md).
+You can also take a look at the **daily process diary**, with thoughts on design, feedback from mentor, process screenshots and updates [here](https://github.com/eellak/gsoc17-Eczar/blob/master/GSoC17_Process/ProcessDiary.md).

 View the project on [Google Summer of Code website.](https://summerofcode.withgoogle.com/organizations/4825634544025600/#6608201922379776)